Dethroned Myanmar beauty queen and pageant officials tussle over tiara

 Pageant founder Choi Youn accused May Myat Noe of absconding with the tiara, which media have said is worth $100,000 and which she won in South Korea in May, becoming Myanmar's first international beauty queen.

-She was dethroned because she was ungrateful, untrustworthy and had lied, the pageant organisers said in a statement reported by Asian media.
+She was dethroned because she was ungrateful, untrustworthy and had lied, the pageant organizers said in a statement reported by Asian media.

 "It is now a matter of national image and reputation and she should be held accountable for (the tiara)," Choi told Reuters in Seoul.